HanOne/NetDIMMTools/README.md

 New Features:
 A config file is used for some parameters:
-- path to bios for naomi1/2
+- Path to bios for naomi1/2
-- path to roms for each system
+- Path to roms for each system
-- ip adresses of used netdimm boards
+- IP adresses of used netdimm boards

 Targets are scanned at startup - unavailable targets are purged Some commands have been added